gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 categories: references
 ---

+> Lemmas do the work in mathematics: Theorems, like management, just take the credit.

+Paul Taylor

+> There are good reasons why the theorems should all be easy and the definitions hard.

+Michael Spivak, preface to “Calculus on Manifolds”

+> Everything's got a moral if only you can find it

+Lewis Carroll, Alice's Adventures in Wonderland

 > Being wrong isn’t a bad thing like they teach you in school.
 It is an opportunity to learn something

 Richard Feynman